Understanding ABA Therapy

 Supportive Interventions

 Occupational therapists and physical therapists provide specialized guidance tailored to the unique needs of children on the autism spectrum.
-Their interventions focus on enhancing gross motor skills through targeted activities.
-Key components often include:
+Their interventions focus on enhancing gross motor skills through targeted activities, which are essential for the child's overall development.

-Balance Activities Exercises designed to develop balance and body awareness, including standing on one foot or using balance beams.
+Additionally, balance activities play a significant role, featuring exercises designed to develop balance and body awareness, such as standing on one foot or using balance beams.

 By including these activities, therapists help children improve their motor planning and body awareness, fostering a more confident participation in physical activities.
 Early intervention through these therapies is critical for children with autism, as it sets a solid foundation for their overall growth and development.